c1t1zen1/GIF_IT/README.md

 Make sure you have the image files with the acceptable extensions (PNG, JPG, or JPEG) in the one folder for the conversion to work correctly.
 The images should all be the same dimension.

++ Added in Beta v 0.3.8 - Dissolve between frams, resize output and limit total colors.
-+ Added in Beta v 0.2.3 is Dithering, drag and drop folder to GIF creation and leaving NAME IT blank to use folder name.
++ Added in Beta v 0.2.3 - Dithering, drag and drop folder to GIF creation and leaving NAME IT blank to use folder name.

 # USE: GIF IT

 Click on GIF_IT_v_023.exe and the interface will open:
 1. NAME IT: Create a new name for your GIF.
 It will automatically add the extension.
 Leave blank if you want to use the folder name for your GIF.
 2. TIME IT: Choose the length of time for each frame in milliseconds (ms).
 1 ms up to 100000 ms acceptable.
 A value of 1000 ms = 1 second per frame.
-3. DISSOLVE IT: Choose how many dissolve layers you want in between each image.
-Alpha blend.
+3. DISSOLVE IT: Choose how many frames you want to fade between each image.
+Alpha blend dissolve.
 4. SIZE: Scale GIF output down to 0.1 or up to 10 times original size
 5. COLORS: Limit colors from a max of 256 down to 1 color
 6. DITHER OPTIONS: There are a few diterh options that can be used for style and optimization they are ORDERED, RASTERIZE, FLOYDSTEINBERG, 8-BIT, or NONE.
 Leaving the setting on DITHER OPTIONS also = NONE.